Guided Democracy in Indonesia: Manipol/USDEK

+Manipol/USDEK was intended to serve as the foundation of the government and used as an effort against the forces of Western neocolonialism, colonialism, and imperialism (Nekolim) in honor the countless fellow heroes and martyrs of the National Revolution against the Netherlands that Sukarno led as the founder of the nation.
+When the Provisional People's Consultative Assembly held its first session in 1960, Manipol/USDEK was made official Guidelines of State Policy (later joined by the Nasakom ideology), so that they must be upheld, nurtured, and implemented by all Indonesians, and said ideology was mandated to be a part of a new anti-Western national education curriculum in schools.
+The official book on Manipol/USDEK consists of President Sukarno's speech titled "Rediscovery of Our Revolution" made on the 14th Independence Day of the Republic of Indonesia on 17 August 1959.
+According to Sukarno, the book on Manipol/USDEK likens the Pancasila and the Political Manifesto/USDEK to the Quran and authentic Hadith, which are one and the same, so the Pancasila and the Political Manifesto/USDEK are also "one and the same".

 Regional rebellions during the liberal democracy era

 In the midst of the Cold War, the CIA—along with the UK and Australian governments—supported rebellions in Sumatra and Sulawesi during 1958.
 These rebellions were launched as reactions to Sukarno's seizure of parliamentarian power, the increasing influence of the Communists, the corruption and mismanagement of the central government, and against the domination by Java of the outer islands.

 In September and October 1957, various rebellious army officers, including members of the Permesta movement, held meetings in Sumatra.
 They agreed on three objectives: the appointment of a president less in favor of the PKI, the replacement of Nasution as the head of armed forces and the banning of the PKI.
 Some of these regional rebels were subsequently accused of involvement in the assassination attempt on Sukarno on 30 November.
 On 10 February 1958, rebels including army officers and Masyumi leaders meeting in Padang, Sumatra, issued an ultimatum to the government demanding the return of parliamentary system, through the dissolution of the cabinet, elections and Sukarno's position as a figurehead role.
 Five days later, the formation of Revolutionary Government of the Republic of Indonesia (PRRI), announced.
 It was based in Bukittinggi, Sumatra, joined two days later by the Permesta rebels in Sulawesi.

 Despite US support in the form of arms for the PRRI rebels, the Indonesian military defeated the rebels with a combination of aerial bombardment and operations by troops landed from Java.
 By the middle of 1958, the rebellions had been effectively quashed but guerrilla activity persisted for three years.
 Amnesty was granted to rebel leaders although their political parties were banned.
 Early nationalist leaders were discredited, including former Prime Minister Sutan Sjahrir, who along with others was arrested in 1962.